jmeaster30/vore/README.md

 This language is mostly a result of difficulties that I have had with regular expressions and I also took into account some things I have heard others have difficulty with.
 Some of the difficulties I have experienced with regular expressions are how its difficult to read the expressions and how difficult it is to remember the syntax when writing them.
 So, when coming up with the syntax for VORE I tried to make it feel like you can type out what you want like you are saying the rules and you'll have the proper regular expression.
 I took some syntax style inspiration from SQL as you will probably see.

-Another thing I wanted from this language is to fully encompass original regular expressions to the point where I would be able to write a transpiler from VORE to regex and back.
+Another thing I wanted from this language is to fully encompass original regular expressions to the point where I would be able to write a transpiler from VORE to regex and back but there are some features and semantics that I am allowing that would make transpiling any arbitrary VORE code into a valid regular expression difficult if not impossible.
 I don't know if I will actually write the transpiler but if I think it would be a fun quick project I probably will.

 Here are some examples of the language...